-The Company will focus its attention on Project 81 where management believes it has the best opportunity to add shareholder value.
+The Company will continue its efforts on Project 81.
 Given significant advancements in exploration technology during the past 50 years, there is potential to identify additional resources.

-During fiscal 2015, the Company received a geological interpretation on its Project 81.
-Notwithstanding the depressed commodity and junior resource markets, the Company will continue to seek joint venture partners to earn into various selected targets that have been identified from this interpretation and from the geophysical airborne survey flown in 2011 and 2012.
+During fiscal 2015, the Company received a geological interpretation and has recently prioritized drill ready targets on its Project 81.
+With improving commodity and junior resource markets, the Company will continue to seek joint venture partners to earn into various selected targets that have been identified from this interpretation and from the geophysical airborne survey flown in 2011 and 2012.